marshmallow034/unlocked-os/README.md

 # I'm interested!
 Sweet!
 Go to the website "http://vs2.dc4.us/projects/uos/uos.html" and you will be able to try it for yourself.
 Or of course, clone the repository and just use the HTML file, that works too.

+DISCLAIMER :

+Some applications in this JS Operating System will NOT work unless your running our Linux distro.

+the Linux Distro is still a WIP.
+It will run chrome in Kiosk mode with this code as the desktop enviorment and will be based on Ubuntu 16.04LTS. the applications :

+KeyTerminal
+KeyFiles

+and maybe more in the future will only work on 'UnlockedOS' distro with Desktop Env.